bsu-wrudisill/WRF-HYDRO_CALIB/README.md

 ```bash
 python restart.py
 ```
-The script will read the setup.yaml file to find the run directory and the calibration database file.
-Restarting the run requires that the databse file and run directories exists and have not been modified.
+**The script will read the setup.yaml file to find the run directory and the calibration database file.** So make sure that the setup.yaml file points to the run that you want to restart.
+Restarting the run requires that the databse file exists, and that all of the model requirements (executables, forcings, etc.) still live in the run directory (which they should, unless you moved/deleted them for some reason).

 # Bugs/Feature Requests